EmirDelicR/starter-pack-react/application/backend/README.md

 npm run start
 ```

-You can also create a file nodemon.json and add settings to make start script smaller
+You can also create a file nodemon.json and add settings to make the start script smaller.

 ```json
 {